elyse-undan/elyse-undan/README.md

 npm run deploy
 ```

-## 📧 Contact
+## Contact

-Feel free to reach out through the contact form on the website or connect with me on social media!
+Feel free to reach out through the contact form on the website or connect with me through my email: elysedelrosario@gmail.com